How we handle what you type into the Council.

 On the demo page there is a checkbox, off by default, labeled “Help improve the Council.”
 If you check it, we store the following for the run that follows:

-• The Council's response (final answer, recommended action, confidence, risks, dissent, per-role outputs)
+- The Council's response (final answer, recommended action, process score, risks, dissent, per-role outputs)

 Voice transcription.